sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     || /highCO2_sample1_genes_read_quantification.tsv.summary"                    ||
     ||                                                                            ||
     \\============================================================================//
     ```

 **Extra:** If you have time, check Snakemake's log in `.snakemake/log/`.
-Is everything as you expected, especially wildcard values, input and output names etc...?
+Is everything as you expected, especially wildcard values, input and output names...?

 ??? success "Answer"
     You can check the logs with:
-    ```
+    ```sh
     cat .snakemake/log/<latest_log>
     ```
     This general log says exactly what was run by Snakemake, after placeholders, `wildcards`... were replaced by their actual values.
 It is identical to what appears on your screen when you run Snakemake.